Individual Minima-Informed Multi-Objective Model Predictive Control for Fixed Point Stabilization: Conclusion

 \section{Conclusion}

-In this paper, we developed a holistic framework for \accp[l]{IM}-informed \acc[l]{MOMPC} that guarantees stabilization of a fixed point.
-We systematically analyzed six \accp[l]{IM}-informed \acc[l]{DM} methods, including two novel methods, all of which aim to make the multi-objective approach for \acc{MPC} more real-time capable by limiting the number of required optimizations.
+In this paper, we developed a unified framework for \accp[l]{IM}-informed \acc[l]{MOMPC} that guarantees stabilization of a fixed point.
+We systematically analyzed six scalarization-based \acc[l]{DM} methods informed by the \accp[l]{IM}, two of which are novel.
+All of these methods aim to make \acc[l]{MOMPC} suitable for real-time applications by minimizing the number of required optimizations.
 More precisely, independent of the number of objectives, this class of methods can be implemented through two sequential optimizations.
 Our analysis showed that certain strategies, for example using the \emph{visual} normal for the \acc{NBI} method, provide a more robust translation of user preferences than established methods as e.g. the \acc[l]{WS} and \acc[l]{KP} methods. \\ Nevertheless, future research should include the evaluation of all methods for a large batch of benchmark \accp{MOOP}, both convex and concave.
-Furthermore, there might exist more similarly high-performing \acc[l]{DM} methods that are closely related to the novel \acc{NCHIM} method.
+Furthermore, there might exist additional \acc[l]{DM} methods closely related to the novel \acc{NCHIM} method that exhibit similarly promising numerical behavior.
 One possible variation here could be to choose a different constant \acc[l]{SO} that does not correspond to the \acc[l]{NP}.

 Next, the \acc[l]{DM} methods were successfully integrated into a quasi-infinite horizon \acc{MOMPC} scheme.
-We provided a rigorous proof of asymptotic stability for the resulting closed-loop system, valid for any of the presented \acc[l]{DM} methods, and offered a practical method for constructing the necessary terminal ingredients.
+We provided a proof of asymptotic stability for the resulting closed-loop system, valid for any of the presented \acc[l]{DM} methods, and offered a practical method for constructing the necessary terminal ingredients.

-We concluded the paper by a numerical case study that confirmed the framework's effectiveness and stability.
-It also highlighted the practical challenges posed by \emph{pathological} \accp[l]{PF}, for which the \acc[l]{IM} may provide limited information only. \\ Future research could therefore focus on regularizing the \acc[l]{IM} computation to enhance the robustness of the automated \acc[l]{DM} process in such scenarios.
-Further applications, also in other research fields, will allow to study the performance of the different methods more extensively.